ember-learn/ember-blog/content/the-ember-times-issue-199.md

 ## [Chris Ng is added to the Learning Core Team 🥳](https://twitter.com/chrisrng/status/1510280206879186952)

-Please join us in welcoming the newest Learning Core team member, [Chris Ng (@chrisrng)](https://github.com/chrisrng)! 🥳 👏 🎉  Chris has contributed an amazing amount to Learning team efforts, like the Ember Times, already and we can't wait to see what else is in store!
+Please join us in welcoming the newest Learning Core team member, [Chris Ng (@chrisrng)](https://github.com/chrisrng)! 🥳 👏 🎉  Chris has contributed an amazing amount to Learning team efforts, like the Ember Times, already, and we can't wait to see what else is in store!

 ---